Enroll with us in a few easy steps

 - What is my OOP for the year?

-- If I have a PAP card, does it count towards my deductible or OOP maximum?
+- If I have a PAP or copay card, does it count towards my deductible or OOP maximum?
 (You’re asking if they have a copay accumulator program)

 - Is there a copay a PAP can cover?
 (The PAP may have a limit, too, but that is a question for the drug company)

-Living with PAH can be challenging.
-But, you’re not alone on your often-confusing financial journey.
+Living with PAH is challenging.
+You’re not alone on your often-confusing financial journey.
 We’re here to help.
-Ask your CareTeam about PAP programs.
-Let them know about any financial help you may have.
+Ask your CareTeam about PAP and copay card programs.
+Let them know about any financial help needs you may have.

 Your CVS Specialty CareTeam can help you stay on track with your medications, answer your questions and connect you with resources.
 Call your CareTeam 24/7 at 1-87-PAHCARE-8 (1-877-242-2738).